 Residency for Tuition Purposes

 The University of Montevallo’s Residency Guidelines are based on Alabama Code 16-64 regarding residency practices for tuition purposes at all public institutions of higher education within the state.
 Any student attending the University of Montevallo that lives in Alabama for the primary purpose of obtaining an education will be considered a “non-resident student” for tuition purposes.
-Initial determination of a student’s residency classification is made by the Admissions Office for undergraduate students, and by Graduate Admissions and Records for graduate students.
+Initial determination of a student’s residency classification is made by the Admissions Office for undergraduate students, and by Graduate Programs for graduate students.
 A student’s residency classification will remain unchanged throughout their education at the University of Montevallo unless compelling and satisfactory evidence is provided indicating that the student’s reason(s) for coming to and remaining in the state has changed.

-A “resident student” is one who meets all of the following criteria:
+According to Alabama Code, Section 16, Chapter 64, A “resident student” is one who meets all of the following criteria:

 - has a specific permanent physical address or location within the State of Alabama;